cwick/coffee_buzz/README.md

 CoffeeBuzz is a serious, enterprise-quality software library that implements the [FizzBuzz counting algorithm](http://en.wikipedia.org/wiki/Fizz_buzz)

 Inspired by [FizzBuzzEnterpriseEdition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), and feeling that many Javascript libraries were not up to the high standards of serious business enterprise companies, I created CoffeeBuzz to set a new standard in software quality on the web.
+Not only is CoffeeBuzz a direct port of the original FizzBuzzEnterpriseEdition, it also teaches you how to set up an automated build pipeline for developing Javascript/CoffeeScript libraries.

 CoffeeBuzz comes with all the features you would expect in enterprise-level, battle-hardened software, including: